 PSL Corp. delivers high-quality software engineering solutions by mastering advanced processes and technologies, such as big data, machine learning, and DevOps, among others.
 The company's reliable nearshore model, coupled with its top-tier, extensively trained software engineers, allows for efficient agile iterations and continuous experimentation.

 SINTEF.
-"Big Data, for better or worse: 90% of world's data generated over last two years."
+"Big Data, for better or worse: 90% of the world's data generated over the last two years."
 ScienceDaily.
 ScienceDaily, 22 May 2013.